 Later, students were challenged to build a solar oven that could cook a s’more.
 We went over the rules of the challenge and then started the engineering design process.
 Students imagined and planned before they started building their solar oven.

-Then students build their solar oven.
+Then students built their solar oven.
 We took it outside and tested it with a piece of chocolate to see how it worked.
 Some students realized they needed to make some changes to their design to make it more effective.

 After making improvements to their designs, we took the solar ovens outside again the next day.
 Students made their s’mores and then ate them!
 Yum!